Duván Zapata: International career

 Zapata received his first call-up to the Colombia national team for 2018 FIFA World Cup qualifying matches against Bolivia and Ecuador in March 2017.
 He made his debut on 23 March, as a 64th-minute substitute for Mateus Uribe in a 1–0 home win over Bolivia.

 In May 2018, Zapata was named in Colombia's preliminary 35-man squad for the 2018 World Cup tournament proper, in Russia.
 However, he did not make the final 23-man squad.

 On 30 May 2019, Zapata was included in the 23-man final Colombia squad for the 2019 Copa América.
 In a pre-tournament friendly on 9 June he scored his first international goal at the end of a 3–0 win away to Peru, having replaced Radamel Falcao at half time.
 He then scored in the first two group games in Brazil, against Argentina (2–0) and Qatar (1–0).

 In June 2021, he was included in Colombia's squad for the 2021 Copa América in Brazil.
 He successfully converted Colombia's first penalty kick in the quarter-final shoot-out against Uruguay.
 Colombia would eventually eliminate Uruguay 4–2 on penalties following a 0–0 draw.
 Ultimately, Colombia achieved a third-place finish with Zapata failing to score despite appearing in a total of 7 matches.

-Style of play
+Style of play and reception

 Zapata is primarily known for his speed, offensive movement, physicality, and goalscoring ability as a striker.
 He usually plays in a central role, and possesses a powerful and accurate shot.
 He is also known for his ability in the air, courtesy of his height, strength, and powerful physique, which also aids him in defending the ball with his back to goal, and enables him to hold up possession and bring his teammates into the game with his link-up play; he is also adept in one on one situations due to his technique and agility.
-Moreover, he is known for is defensive work-rate and willingness to press opponents off the ball.
+Moreover, he is known for his defensive work-rate and willingness to press opponents off the ball.

+In 2024, former Juventus and Italy defender Leonardo Bonucci named Zapata the toughest opponent he had ever played against.

 Personal life

-Zapata is the cousin of fellow Colombia international footballer and current San Lorenzo defender Cristián Zapata.
+Zapata is the cousin of fellow Colombia international footballer and current Atlético Bucaramanga defender Cristián Zapata.